 Once a mandatory reporter witnesses an act of abuse or finds evidence of child abuse, he or she has a duty to report the incident to the appropriate authorities.
 That usually includes sharing important details about the incident, like the names of the victim and perpetrator.
 Failure to report an incidence of child abuse is a misdemeanor offense in most states.

 There are several instances where remaining silent and failing to report a crime to authorities can have negative consequences for you.
 From mandatory reporting laws to becoming an accessory after the fact, crime in any form simply doesn't pay.
-But if you have been accused of failing to report a criminal offense, you may have options.
+But if you've been accused of failing to report a criminal offense, you may have options.
 Speak with a criminal defense attorney in your area today to discuss the specific facts of your case and receive personalized legal advice on how to proceed.